GeorgeWebDevCy/tcnapp-connector/docs/tcn-platform-plugin.md

 ## 📝 Release Notes

-### 0.3.77
+### 0.3.78
-- Prepare the 0.3.77 release by updating the plugin metadata.
+- Escape the avatar upload cURL placeholders in the API tester preset so PHP no longer emits warnings or fatal errors while rendering the admin page.

 ### 0.3.76
 - Introduce `/gn/v1/discounts/lookup`, `/gn/v1/discounts/transactions`, and `/gn/v1/discounts/history` endpoints with vendor capability checks, automatic usage tracking, and transaction storage in the new `tcn_discount_transactions` table.